 "Shimotakahara offers evocative descriptions of the landscape....
 [S]he brings the buried ruins of the era to life."
 Literary Review of Canada

-Leslie Shimotakahara's third novel, Sisters of the Spruce, is on Quill & Quire's "2024 Spring Preview: Fiction" and has been praised by the Literary Review of Canada for "bring[ing] the buried ruins of the era to life," with respect to the Japanese-Canadian immigrant experience in Haida Gwaii.
+Leslie Shimotakahara's third novel, Sisters of the Spruce, is on Quill & Quire's "2024 Spring Preview: Fiction" and the 49th Shelf's "Fabulous Fiction: Our 2024 Books of the Year."
 Her memoir, The Reading List, won the Canada-Japan Literary Prize and has been recently translated into Japanese, and her fiction has been shortlisted for the KM Hunter Artist Award.
 She has written two other critically acclaimed novels, After the Bloom and Red Oblivion.

 After the Bloom received a starred review from Booklist and is Bustle’s number one choice in “50 Books To Read With Your Book Club,” while Kirkus Reviews commended Red Oblivion for displaying “virtuosity in this subtle deconstruction of one family’s tainted origins.”
 Her writing has appeared in the National Post, World Literature Today, and Changing the Face of Canadian Literature, among other anthologies and periodicals.
 She completed a PhD in English at Brown University, after which she returned to her hometown of Toronto, where she now resides with her husband.